Why Do Dogs Eat Their Puppies? 6 Vet-Reviewed Reasons

 Dogs don’t always recognize their puppies as their own.
 If they don’t realize that the puppies are theirs, then their natural predatory instincts may kick in, with tragic results.

 This is especially common in dogs who deliver via Cesarean section.
-C-sections prevent their bodies from releasing the natural hormones that cause them to recognize their young, and it also prevents them from experiencing the act of birth.
+C-sections prevent their bodies from releasing the natural hormones that cause them to recognize their young, and they also prevent them from experiencing the act of birth.

 Sometimes, though, the hormones do kick in—there’s just a little bit of a lag.
 In those cases, preventing the mother from eating the young can make all the difference in the world, as they’ll resume their normal maternal duties as soon as the hormones take effect.